 The veterinarian will look at your pet’s medical history to see whether they were recently vaccinated and whether it was done right.

 Reasons Why You Should Vaccinate Your Pet

-There are several reasons why you should vaccinate your pet and keep a vaccination schedule.
+You should vaccinate your pet and keep a vaccination schedule for several reasons.